-- 2. Unsafe Working Conditions: If the Case Manager determines that the service setting has dangerous conditions that jeopardize the health or safety of the individual or Service Provider and necessary safeguards cannot be taken to improve the setting.
-Or Services cannot be provided safely or adequately by the service provider based on the choices or preferences of the eligible individual or the individual's representative the Case Manager will staff the situation with the SDS Program Supervisor, and the Consumer may be terminated from the program. - 3.
-Non-Use of Program: If the Consumer has not used program services for a continuous 30-day period, they will be reassessed for OPI eligibility and, if appropriate, terminated from the program. - 4.
+- 2. Unsafe Working Conditions: If the Case Manager determines that the service setting has dangerous conditions that jeopardize the health or safety of the individual or Service Provider and necessary safeguards cannot be taken to improve the setting, or services cannot be provided safely or adequately by the service provider based on the choices or preferences of the eligible individual or the individual's representative, the Case Manager will staff the situation with the SDS Program Supervisor.
+If a resolution cannot be found, the SDS Program Supervisor will staff the case with OPI policy and determine the best course of action including but not limited to the dismissal of the Consumer from the program. - 3.
 No Longer Qualifies: If the annual or other reassessment indicates that the Consumer no longer qualifies for the program based on the CA/PS assessment or other criteria, the Consumer will be terminated from the program.